pcbaecker/easy-exception/readme.md

 ##### Quick start

-To throw and exception the class ee::ExceptionThrower is used.
+To throw an exception the class ee::ExceptionThrower is used.
 It builds the exception with all needed information.

     ee::ExceptionThrower e(__PRETTY_FUNCTION__);
     e << "My custom error message"